Figures of Speech by Name

-Adding an extra syllable or letters to the beginning of a word.
+Prosthesis is the adding of extra syllables or letters to the beginning of a word.

-A play on words, sometimes on different senses of the same word and sometimes on the similar sense or sound of different words.
+Puns are word play using different senses of the same word and or similar senses or sounds of different words.

-Sentence is basically repeated, with one or two words in the middle changed, e.g. Saint Paul wrote, “Are they Hebrews?
+Symploce is the repetition of a sentence with one or two words in the middle changed, e.g. Saint Paul wrote, “Are they Hebrews?
 So am I. Are they Israelites?
 So am I. Are they the seed of Abraham?
 So am I,” (2 Corinthians 11:22)

-Adjective which should properly modify one word is shifted to another word in the same sentence.
+Transferred epithets are adjectives that should properly modify one word but is shifted to another word in the same sentence.
 “The fearful passage of their death-mark'd love,” Romeo and Juliet, 1P.1

 Tsmesis is intentionally breaking a word into two parts for emphasis.